Fszta/Data-tools-lecture/docs/index.md

 Data science is used in a wide range of industries and fields, including business, healthcare, finance, marketing, and scientific research.
 Some common applications of data science include fraud detection, customer segmentation, predicting disease outbreaks, personalized recommendations, and image and speech recognition.

 What are data science tools?
 Data science tools are software applications, libraries, and frameworks that are used to facilitate the various tasks involved in data science, such as data manipulation, data analysis, machine learning, and data visualization.
-Some common data science tools include Python, R, Jupyter Notebook, pandas, NumPy, Matplotlib, scikit-learn, and TensorFlow.